ShubraChowdhury/AzureAutoML/README.md

 #### DETAILS:      Imbalanced data can lead to a falsely perceived positive effect of a model's accuracy because the input data has bias towards one class.
 ```
 - AutoML generated **Class Balancing issue** , this should be considered for future improvement.
-- In order to get over the above mentioned alert multiple other techniques may be used such as resampling training data, Adaptive Synthetic,Synthetic Minority Over-sampling Technique etc.
+- In order to get over the above mentioned alert multiple other techniques may be used such as resampling training data, Adaptive Synthetic,Synthetic Minority Over-sampling Technique ***SMOTE** etc.
 - Model is evaluated by its accuracy to predict.
 However, this is not appropriate when dealing with the imbalanced dataset ,  prtedicting F1 , Recall , precision etc may be misleading
+- SMOTE is an Oversampling technique that allows us to generate synthetic samples for minority categories and this can help to overcome ***Class Imbalance***.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**